Bellaire High School (Texas): History

-Plans to demolish the main building will commence in summer of 2021.
+Plans to demolish the main building began in summer of 2021.
 On May 15, 2021, visitors went through a final walk through event before demolition.

 Academic programs

 Mimi Swartz of Texas Monthly said in 2006 that Bellaire was "arguably the city's best public school" and "prestigious."
 Lynwood Abram of the Houston Chronicle said in 2006 that Bellaire is "academically acclaimed".
 Jason Spencer of the Houston Chronicle said that the current principal and formal principal said that Bellaire has "reputation for academic excellence" because, in the words of former principal Hilbert Bludau, "Parents felt ownership of that school."
 Cathy Mincberg, an HISD trustee, said in 1993 that "There isn't a private school in Houston that can beat Bellaire High School."

 As of 2008, each year the school has about thirty National Merit Scholars.
 In 2005 it had 40 National Merit Scholars.
 Of 3,400 students, 323 were AP Scholars in 2005.
 Colleges and universities which have accepted Bellaire high school graduates include all 2016-2017 U.S. News & World Report Top 10 Ranked National Universities, ranked: